What is your professional background?

 What services do you offer?

-I offer life coaching to individuals facing the ups and downs of transition.
+I offer individual coaching to people facing the ups and downs of transition.
 These services primarily include one-on-one support sessions via Skype or phone, email follow-up and periodic check-ins.
 I provide insight into the culture shock experience, support you in determining your goals in relation to your transition, help you better understand what may be holding you back from experiencing the joys of living around the world and, most importantly, I provide a safe and non-judgmental space for you to truly be yourself during the process of realizing a life centered around the things you hold most dear.
 A significant portion of my coaching practice is based on the concepts of mindfulness.
 To that end, much of my work is dedicated to helping my clients build a better foundation for understanding their thought and emotional patterns, raising awareness of and insight around those patterns and developing strategies for using that awareness for a more fulfilling daily life.

 I also offer trainings and workshops on everyday mindfulness techniques through the Personal Leadership program.
 I offer various programs in person and virtually.
 I am also available to customize programs for your team or group.